-In setting the 2020/21 budget, the PCC recognised the unavoidable pressures policing faces.
-These included pay and price increases at 2.5%, in addition to other general inflationary pressures, but with no additional central funding made available to finance the increased costs in the final settlement.
-Other unavoidable cost pressures have also arisen due to statutory changes and those from changes in legislation, including the Policing and Crime Act 2017 and the cost and financing of police pensions as a result of a recent revaluation exercise.
-These unavoidable spend pressures are significant and may prove even more challenging to address in future, given the further pressure of both changing and growing demand for police services.
+In setting the 2021/22 budget, the PCC recognised the unavoidable pressures policing faces, including general inflationary pressures.
+The assumption is that there will be a wages freeze in the public sector, with the exception of the NHS, however there is a commitment to support the governments drive to increase police officer numbers, with an additional 91 officers being recruited during 2021/22, reinforcing Community Policing in the West Mercia area and demonstrating the Commissioner's commitment to visible, effective neighbourhood policing.
+Other unavoidable cost pressures have also arisen due to statutory changes and from changes in legislation, including the Policing and Crime Act 2017 and the cost and financing of police pensions.
+These unavoidable spend pressures are significant and may prove even more challenging to address in future, given the further pressure on Public Finances as a result of the pandemic, alongside the continuing changing and growing demands for police services.